• 7:01

 lorenzopuglisi27@yahoo.it

-On the 500th anniversary of the death of Leonardo da Vinci, Lorenzo Puglisi pays his own personal homage to the Florentine genius with the monumental, original painting Il Grande Sacrificio (The Great Sacrifice), created specifically for the exhibition curated by Giovanni Gazzaneo in Bramante Sacristy in Santa Maria delle Grazie church from the 3rd to the 28th of April 2019.
+On the 500th anniversary of the death of Leonardo da Vinci, Lorenzo Puglisi pays his own personal homage to the Florentine genius with the monumental, original painting Il Grande Sacrificio (The Great Sacrifice), created specifically for the exhibition curated by Giovanni Gazzaneo in Bramante Sacristy in Santa Maria delle Grazie church from the 3rd of April to the 2nd of may 2019.

 Puglisi’s oil on poplar panel painting created in 2019, is mere steps away from the da Vinci masterpiece to which is dedicated – The Last Supper – and it’s displayed in the Sacristy in all its majesty, measuring six meters long and two meters high.
 It’s the artist’s largest work: from the abyssal black of the background, the head and the hands of Christ and of his apostles emerge in the purity of the white paint in a rhythmic and floating sequence.